 The Company is a registered broker-dealer and registered futures commission merchant and, accordingly, is subject to the minimum net capital requirements of the Securities and Exchange Commission ("SEC"), the Commodities Futures Trading Commission ("CFTC") and the Financial Industry Regulatory Authority ("FINRA").
 Under the alternative method permitted by SEC Rule 15c-3-1, the required net capital may not be less than 2% of aggregate debit balances arising from customer transactions.
 Under CFTC Regulation 1.17, the required minimum net capital requirement is 8% of the total risk margin requirement (as defined) for all positions carried in customer and non-customer accounts.
 FINRA may require a member firm to reduce its business if net capital is less than 4% of such aggregate debit items and may prohibit a firm from expanding its business if net capital is less than 5% of such aggregate debit items.
-As of December 31, 2017, the Company's net capital of approximately \$8.8 billion was 13% of aggregate debit balances and in excess of the SEC's minimum requirement by approximately \$7.4 billion.
+As of December 31, 2018, the Company's net capital of approximately \$9.6 billion which was in excess of the CFTC's minimum requirement by approximately \$8.4 billion.